-- 4.4 Where the PCC has decided that administrative sanctions or no further action are not an appropriate means to address a complaint, it will only refer a matter to a Disciplinary Tribunal where it considers there is a realistic prospect of a finding of professional misconduct being made and it is in the public interest, having regard to the regulatory objectives, for a referral to be made. - 4.5 When considering a referral to a Disciplinary Tribunal, the PCC also has the option, in appropriate cases, to direct instead that the complaint be subject to the Determination by Consent procedure (DBC).
-This procedure allows the PCC to determine charges of professional misconduct on the papers but only with the consent of the barrister or authorised body.
-The PCC powers of sentencing under the DBC procedure are limited to reprimands, advice as to future conduct, orders to complete continuing professional development and fines; it cannot impose a suspension or disbar a barrister.
+- 4.4 Where the BSB has decided that administrative sanctions are not an appropriate means to address a complaint, it will only refer a matter to a Disciplinary Tribunal where it considers there is a realistic prospect of a finding of professional misconduct being made and it is in the public interest, having regard to the regulatory objectives, for a referral to be made. - 4.5 When considering a referral to a Disciplinary Tribunal, the BSB also has the option, in appropriate cases, to direct instead that the complaint be subject to the Determination by Consent procedure (DBC).
+This procedure allows the IDP to determine charges of professional misconduct on the papers but only with the consent of the barrister or authorised body.
+The IDP powers of sanctioning under the DBC procedure are limited to reprimands, advice as to future conduct, orders to complete continuing professional development and fines; it cannot impose a suspension or disbar a barrister.